 Applicants must have graduated from an ACPE accredited school of pharmacy and be eligible for licensure in North Carolina.
 U.S. citizenship is required.

-Complete an application on PhORCAS by January 8.
-All pharamcy school transcripts should be included in the application.
+Interested individuals should complete an application in PhORCAS by January 1.
+All pharmacy and graduate school transcripts should be included in the application.

 We are participants in the ASHP Resident Matching Program.
 Residents should register for the match with the National Matching Service, Inc. and submit Rank Order List as directed.